ickas/dummy-package/README.md

 ## Create components

-After the project setup and before we published the package we need build some beautiful compenents.
-So, here we go! 💅
+After the project setup and before we published the package we need to build some beautiful components.
+So, here we go!

 Create a `components` directory inside the `src` folder and create our first `awesome-component.js`